systemd/mkosi/mkosi.md

   instead of a directory a `tar` file may be used too, and `mkosi.skeleton.tar` is automatically used.

+`--remove-files=`

+: Takes a comma-separated list of globs.
+Files in the image matching the globs will be purged at the end.

 `--build-script=`

 : Takes a path to an executable that is used as build script for this